 - Jennifer has been with HUCU since November 1997.
 She oversees all of the credit union functions, and ensures that HUCU is fully operational and is responsible for the staff.

 - Jeanna has been with HUCU since July 2004.
 She handles member service, loans, HUCU marketing, collections, and website details.
-She is also responsible for FSR's and tellers.
+She is also responsible for employees and operations.

 Gayle Pieper, Internal Auditor

 - Gayle has been with HUCU since 2007.
 She handles file auditing and operations.
 She also assists our C.E.O. with additional office duties.